kubukoz/talks/calico-intro/client/README.md

 - [x] Transposing by octave
 - [x] Websocket connection (retriable)
   - [ ] More problem-immune retries (graceful startup in case of initial failure etc.)
-- [ ] Testing with multiple consumers
+- [ ] Better UI
-- [ ] More editing capabilities
+- [ ] Maybe some state reconciliation beyond broadcasting from leader